jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

 - **Code testing suite**: usually used to validate function, statement, branch and condition coverage
 - **Compliance Calendar**: tracks an org's audits, assessments, required filings, due dates and related
 - **Compliance Tests**: an evaluation that determines if an org's controls are being applied according to management policies and procedures
-- **Penetration Testing/Ethical Penetration Testing**: security testing and assessment where testers actively attempt to circumvent/default a system's security features; typically constrained by contracts to stay within specified Rules of Engagement (RoE)
 - **Examination**: process of reviewing/inspecting/observing/studying/analyzing specs/mechanisms/activities to understand, clarify, or obtain evidence
 - **FedRAMP: (see Domain 1) a government-wide program that standardizes the security assessment, authorization, and monitoring of cloud services and products; the program was established in 2011 to help the federal government use cloud technologies while protecting federal information
 - **Findings**: results created by the application of an assessment procedure